Introduction to Qualitative Research

 - Course Number

-- Develop an appreciation for the diversity, breadth, distinctive nature, complexity, and potential of the qualitative research enterprise
+- Discuss the diversity, breadth, nature, complexity, and application of qualitative research;

-- Develop an appreciation of the potential (and limitations) of qualitative research for students’ own areas of research and public health practice
+- Identify potential strengths and limitations of qualitative research within students’ own areas of research and public health practice;